scratchminer/pd-emu/README.md

 ## ...but why?
 Yes, Panic already provides a piece of software called Playdate Simulator, but...
 - It's geared towards testing your own games rather than playing other people's.
-- It can't run builds of games written in C.
+- It can't run device builds of games written in C.
 - It doesn't allow communication via the simulated Playdate's USB port.

 I decided to try and fix this with new, _open-source_ software.